ChrisCavs/aimless.js/README.md

 ## Instantiate

 Create an instance, passing in your preferred engine (PRNG/RNG).
 By default Aimless.js will use `Math.random` as the engine.
-**Note: any engine will work, as long as it returns a number between 0 and 1 inclusively**
+**Note: any engine that returns a number between 0 and 1 inclusively will work**

 ```es6
 // Default